CiscoTestAutomation/xpresso/README.md

 `sudo bash setup.sh http://my_xpresso.cisco.com`

 Follow the prompts to easily setup XPRESSO with the default settings.

-For a more detailed installation follow the (Full details) section.
+> For a more detailed installation follow the (Full details) section below.

 **2. b) Initializations (Full details)**